Skullians/zeppelindocs/docs/index.md

 features:
   - title: Super fast and efficient
     icon: 🛫
     details: Zeppelin was written mainly with efficency in mind.
-While still using a garbage collected language, Zeppelin has a low memory footprint
+While still using a garbage collected language, Zeppelin has a low memory footprint.
 ---